Old Testament Period (until 167 BC)

 According to the Midrash (a Jewish commentary to the Scriptures), spies sent by Moses to the Promised Land, passed through Emmaus:

 During the conquest of the Holy Land, ca. 1200 BC, Joshua fought the kings of Canaan between Gabaon and Azeqa, near today’s Emmaus.
-According to the book of Joshua the sun and the moon stopped above the Ayalon valley, so that the Israelites would be victorious, and the darkness would not conceal their enemies:“And the Lord said unto Joshua: ‘Fear them not; for I have delivered them into thy hand; there shall not a man of them stand against thee.’
-Joshua therefore came upon
+According to the book of Joshua the sun and the moon stopped above the Ayalon valley, so that the Israelites would be victorious, and the darkness would not conceal their enemies:

-“The seventh [tribe] of Dan up to Joppa, there are the towns ("turres" in latin) of Ayalon, Selebi and Emmaus, which is called today Nicopolis” (Commentary for the Book of Ezekiel 48: 22, written in 414 AD, PL XXV, 488)
+“The seventh [tribe] of Dan up to Joppa, there are the towns [Turres in the original Latin text] of Ayalon, Selebi and Emmaus, which is called today Nicopolis.”

-“The inhabitants of the Shephela, that is, of the coastal plain [at the time of prophet Obadiah] lived at Lydda and Emmaus, that is, in Diospolis and Nicopolis, they lived in five Philistine cities, Gaza, Ascalon, Azotus, Accaron and Geth located on the coast, called Saron in the Acts of the Apostles” (Commentary for the Book of Obadiah, written in 396 AD, PL XXV, 1113)
+“The inhabitants of the Shephelah, that is, of the coastal plain [at the time of prophet Obadiah] lived at Lydda and Emmaus, that is, in Diospolis and Nicopolis, they lived in five Philistine cities, Gaza, Ascalon, Azotus, Accaron and Geth located on the coast, called Saron in the Acts of the Apostles”.

-However, most researchers believe that Ir-Shemesh and Emmaus are different places.
+However, most researchers believe that Ir-Shemesh and Emmaus are two different places.

 An interesting legend concerning Emmaus during the Old Testament period comes from the Moslem tradition: